marius-wieschollek/passwords-client/Readme.md

+This is as WIP!
+Expect changes.

-This library contains a JavaScript client for the [Passwords app for Nextcloud](https://apps.nextcloud.com/apps/passwords) Cou can find the API documentation [here](https://git.mdns.eu/nextcloud/passwords/wikis/developers/index)
+This package contains a JavaScript client for the [Passwords app for Nextcloud](https://apps.nextcloud.com/apps/passwords)

+You can find the API documentation [here](https://git.mdns.eu/nextcloud/passwords/wikis/developers/index)

 ### Using the client
 You can use the enhanced version of the client in your project like this: